smlum/build-me-a-bikeway/README.md

 - **Local Official Lookup:** Uses a GeoJSON file for administrative boundaries and a JSON file (converted from CSV) for contact information.
 - **Pre-generated Email Template:** Provides a draft email that users can customize.
 The template includes dynamic placeholders for the road name, admin boundary, and desired bike infrastructure type.
 - **Copy-to-Clipboard Functionality:** A button copies the email text.
-- **Basic User Accounts:** Secure user accounts developed using an SQL database.
+- **Basic User Accounts:** Secure user accounts developed using an SQL database with ability to retreive forgotten password.

 ## Technical Roadmap